 Of course, our work does not end here.
 The Plan will now move into the arduous process of implementation, which has historically been hindered in England by complexity at a local level, systems that have lacked integration and persistent inequalities impacted by social structures and austerity.

 We will need to think innovatively about how we widen the workforce, including capitalising on the lived experience of peer workers and attracting talent into the mental health sector: both will require continued efforts to tackle stigma and articulate the very real rewarding aspects of working in mental health.
-The Health and Care Workforce Strategy for England will need to address these issues at a deeper level.
+The Health and Care Workforce Strategy for England will need to address these issues deeper.

-It seems that for the first time in its 70-year history, the NHS has gone a considerable way to provide promise of action for the prevention of mental health problems.
+It seems that for the first time in its 70-year history, the NHS has gone a considerable way to provide the promise of action to prevent mental health problems.
 To achieve this promise of prevention – as we have been consistently presenting at the Foundation – we will need to address the wider determinants of health, which most often lie in non-health domains (social, education, housing, criminal justice, family, labour).

 We now need to work together across the sectors to ensure mental health remains a priority within and throughout the implementation process.
-To achieve that, we are calling for a cross-government body to protect the ringfenced funds and the commitment to growth as well as to help focus down on the specifics for the next Five Year Forward View on Mental Health.
+To achieve that, we are calling for a cross-government body to protect the ringfenced funds and the commitment to growth and to help focus on the specifics for the next Five Year Forward View on Mental Health.
 This should truly go beyond just the traditional clinical NHS services for people of all ages.

 At the Foundation, we will continue to support to build on this start and ensure we address those factors that continue to place our mental health at risk so that we can protect the mental health of the next generations as the most valuable asset we will hold.